ningyile/Point-of-Care-ICU-Database/README.md

 >## How to use
-Open "Point of Care ICU Database" on PC, MAC with FileMaker Pro 17 Advanced, or on iphone, ipad with FileMaker Go 17.
-In particular, the software can be used on PC, MAC, iphone or ipad stand alone or connected to a local area network(LAN) host.
+Open "Point of Care ICU Database" on PC, MAC with FileMaker Pro 17 Advanced, or on iPhone, iPad with FileMaker Go 17.
+In particular, the software can be used on PC, MAC, iPhone or iPad stand alone or connected to a local area network(LAN) host.
 See instructions below or video tutorial of this app for more details.

 >>### Account and initial password